shmugoh/shmugoh.github.io/src/pages/projects.md

 Dishook was a project that was created as a simple command line discord webhook executor written in Golang.
-It was initially advertised for Discord webhooks, although it could theoretically work with other webhooks as long as they're /application/json types.
+It was initially advertised for Discord webhooks, although it can technically work with other webhooks as long as they're /application/json types.

-I made this because I wanted to mess around with my friend on our personal server; webhooks were too complex to run, so as any programmer would do, I spent an entire week working on a 1-min solution

 The project was designed to be easy to use for people who have experience with command line interfaces and want to use Discord webhooks, but don't